hathaway3/dws/README.md

 ##  Building DriveWire Java Server
 Run Maven from root of **dws** folder

-    mvn clean install
+    mvn clean package

 **Note:** config.xml must be modified to support your configuration before you run DriveWire Java Server.
-See help.xml file.
+See help.xml file for more information on how to configure the server.xml.
 ## Running DriveWire Java Server
-Replace x.x.x with the version of drivewire, example **4.3.4**

-    java -jar DriveWire-x.x.x-jar-with-dependencies.jar
+The compiled and ziped DriveWire server will be located under dws/target after the compile is complete copy the DriveWire<version>.zip file to location outside of the dws folder, like your home directory. unzip the DriveWire<version>.zip file and run the correct file to launch DriveWire
+Windows:
+    dws.bat
+Linux/OSX:
+    chmod +x dws.sh
+    ./dws.sh

 ## See DriveWire Version 4 website for more details
 https://www.hat3.net/home/java-drivewire-server